 Step 3: Complete the Free Application for Federal Student Aid (FAFSA).

 The deadline for filing the FAFSA is March 1 of your senior year.
 Enter St. Olaf’s FAFSA Code: 002382 to have your results sent directly to St. Olaf.
 You can complete your FAFSA online.

-If your parents are separated or divorced or were never married then only the custodial parent (the parent with whom you lived the most in the last 12 months) should complete the FAFSA.
+If your parents are separated or divorced or were never married, only the custodial parent (the parent with whom you lived the most in the last 12 months) should complete the FAFSA.
 If that parent has remarried then your step-parent’s financial information should also be reported on the FAFSA.

 Step 4: Submit tax and other documents.

-Assuming you have completed Steps 1 and 2 by the priority deadlines you can expect a financial aid award notification to be sent to you on or before December 22 for Early Decision 1, on or before February 22 for Early Decision 2, and on or before March 22 for Regular applicants.
+Assuming you have completed Steps 1 and 2 by the priority deadlines you can expect a financial aid award notification to be sent to you in mid-December for Early Decision 1, on or before February 3 for Early Decision 2, and on or before April 1 for Regular applicants.

 If you apply after our priority financial aid deadlines we will process your application as quickly as possible.